jbowdre/runtimeterror/content/posts/spotlight-on-torchlight/index.md

 Oh.
 Hmm.

 There's an [open issue](https://github.com/torchlight-api/torchlight-cli/issues/4) which reveals that the stub config file is actually located under the `src/` directory instead of `dist/`.

+#### Configuration
 I'll just copy that to my repo root and then set to work modifying it to suit my needs:

 ```shell
 cp node_modules/@torchlight-api/torchlight-cli/src/stubs/config.js ./torchlight.config.js # [tl! .cmd]